thephpleague/oauth2-server/auth-server.md

 # The Authorization Server

-The Authorization server accepts authorization requests from a client and if validated, issues an access token and refresh tokens if applicable.
+The Authorization server authorizes and accepts authorization requests from a client.
+It is responsible for issuing access and refresh tokens.

 ## enableGrantType() :null|DateInterval